Keeping in Touch in Brazil

 Brazil has a well-developed postal service.
 Post offices are plentiful, and mailing letters and packages is relatively simple.
 The service can be slow but is generally reliable.

 Receiving packages can present some challenges for expats.
-The country has very high import taxes, and packages sent to Brazil from abroad may be subject to fees of multiple times the value of the contents.
+The country has very high import taxes.
+Packages sent to Brazil from abroad may be subject to fees of multiple times the value of the contents.
 Any package stopped by customs will also take longer to arrive than expected.

 Media and news in Brazil

 International and local news sources are widely accessible in Brazil.
 Online sources can be reached from almost anywhere.
-In cities, newsstands will sell a range of Brazilian newspapers and magazines, and larger stands and bookstores will have foreign titles available as well – for a substantial markup on the original cover price.
+In cities, newsstands will sell a range of Brazilian newspapers and magazines.
+Larger stands and bookstores will have foreign titles available as well – for a substantial markup on the original cover price.